-Effective January 2014, the Board decided to extend the 10% annual retainer reduction so that the annual cash retainer paid to each independent Director, including Mr. Leonard, was \$36,000.
-Furthermore, the additional annual retainer for the Non-Executive Chairman was reduced to \$20,000 cash plus an additional annual restricted stock award with a value of \$10,000.
+Effective January 2014, in support of the Company's cost cutting initiatives, the Board decided to extend a 10% annual retainer reduction so that the annual cash retainer paid to each independent Director was \$36,000.
+Furthermore, the additional annual retainer for the Non-Executive Chairman was \$20,000 cash plus an additional annual restricted stock award with a value of \$10,000.

 Effective January 2015, in light of the Company's improved financial results, the Board decided to allow the annual cash retainer to revert to \$40,000, the amount that was originally established in 2005.
-The additional annual retainer for the Non-Executive Chairman, however, will remain at the reduced level of \$20,000 cash plus an additional annual restricted stock award with a value of \$10,000.
+The additional annual retainer for the Non-Executive Chairman, however, remained at \$20,000 cash plus an additional annual restricted stock award with a value of \$10,000.